- Edward Veras: General Director

 Monetary sanctions and recent behaviour

 Law 57-07 gives the NEC powers to carry out the pertinent administrative and judicial actions directed to prosecute and sanction any breach of the provisions established in the aforementioned law and its regulations.
-Therefore, the following administrative sanctions will be imposed though a resolution issued by the NEC to the concessionaires, institutions of social interest (producer associations, incorporated and registered cooperatives) and individuals who fail to comply with Law 57-07 and its regulations:
+Therefore, the following administrative sanctions will be imposed through a resolution issued by the NEC to the concessionaires, institutions of social interest (producer associations, incorporated and registered cooperatives) and individuals who fail to comply with Law 57-07 and its regulations:

 - a fine equivalent to 50 to 200 times the minimum wage in the public sector;

-- revocation of the benefits and incentives established in Law 57-07, in the event of repeated offence; and
+- revocation of the benefits and incentives established in Law 57-07, in the event of a repeated offence; and

 - provisional suspension of benefits and incentives established in Law 57-07 for 180 days.